ghorwin/SIM-VICUS/README.md

 ## Directory Structure

 ```
 bin                  - binaries
 build                - build scripts and session projects
 data                 - all kinds of data files
 doc                  - base directory for all documentation, see doc/README.md for details
 docs                 - generated AsciiDoctor-based documentation, displayed in github-pages
 externals            - libraries including third-party libs
+NandradCodeGenerator - the NANDRAD code generator (keyword list and serialization support)
 NandradSolver        - sources for the NANDRAD command line solver
+SIM-VICUS            - sources for the SIM-VICUS user interface
 ```